saeed-sufi/ned/README.md

 * `front-page.php` is used to power the home page and `index.php` is used to output the generic blog listing screen.

 * Wordpress makes default queries based on the links of each page or posts.
-If we need to query whatever we want from the database, we need to use costume query `WP_Query()`.
+If we need to query whatever we want from the database, we need to use custom query `WP_Query()`.

-* Remember to always use `wp_reset_postdata()` after the while loop of the costume query ends.
-This way everything get backs to the state it was back when we hadn't still defined a custome query.
+* Remember to always use `wp_reset_postdata()` after the while loop of the custom query ends.
+This way everything get backs to the state it was back when we hadn't still defined a custom query.

 * A hook is a way for you to listen to an event and execute code when that event happens.
 This is what Wordpress calls the plugins API.